v2sCollections/Constellation/README.md

 > **StarUI HUD** gives you full control over most HUD widgets and provides an updated loot list and better item cards with DPS and V/W. Resize, move, recolour or disable most of the HUD widgets.
 The loot list can show additional columns like V/W (sort-able) and show you the item card for hovered items!
 >
 > **StarUI Workbench** improves all workbenches with a more compact layout, more information, sortable columns, new data columns, custom layout, recolouring, dark mode, Quality-of-Life features and more!
+>
+> **StarUI Outpost ***Improves the outpost interface for PC.
+Add a comfortable build menu with separate lists for category, building and variation (and you only need 4 keys instead of 8 to navigate) .
+Changes the key bindings to be like most other interfaces.
+Adds a inspect label and button hints at the cursor.
+And many other quality-of-life additions.*
+>
+> **StarUI Configurator** Easily configure all settings with a well aligned and easy to use interface.
+Provides help texts, sliders, dropdowns, toggle switcher and specialized column-picker and color-picker widgets to make individualizing your StarUI mod an ease.

 <details><summary>CLICK FOR MORE DETAILS</summary>
 ## [StarUI Inventory](https://)

-- Much compacter overview of category list and item list
+- Much compacter overview of the category list and item list
-- Properties like mass, value, value/mass, mass of stack, value of stack, damage, DPS ("Burst DPS"), damage resistance, ammo type, ammo rounds, weapon type, item rarity and many more are available as column.
+- Properties like mass, value, value/mass, mass of stack, value of stack, damage, DPS ("Burst DPS"), damage resistance, ammo type, ammo rounds, weapon type, item rarity, and many more are available as columns.
 Only a few are on by default - add as much as you like via INI!
 - Sort the list to any of the columns by simply clicking on the column header (toggle asc/desc by another click)
 - New special inventory-lookup column OWNED/SHIP/CARGO - See how many items you already have in your backpack/ship when buying or transferring.
 - You can temporarily add inactive columns to the interface (lasts until you leave the inventory screen)